Gustavo Tambunting

-Gustavo Suarez Tambunting, commonly known as Gus Tambunting (born April 24, 1964), is a Filipino politician and businessman who currently serves as the representative for 2nd District of Parañaque since 2022.
+Gustavo Alonzo Suarez Tambunting (born April 24, 1964) is a Filipino politician and businessman who served as the representative for 2nd District of Parañaque from 2022 to 2025.
 He also previously served in the same position from 2013 to 2019.
 He was also a councilor of the same city from 1988 to 1995 and again from 2001 to 2007.
 He was Vice Mayor of Parañaque from 2007 to 2013.

 Early life and education

 Gus Tambunting was born on April 24, 1964.
-He is the eldest child of Jesus Tambunting and Teresita Suarez Tambunting, who is from Zamboanga City.
+He is the eldest child of Jesús Tambunting and Teresita Suárez de Tambunting, who is from Zamboanga City.
 He is also the eldest grandchild of Mila del Sol, the queen of Philippine cinema during the 1930s and 1940s.
 He is also the nephew of television host Jeanne Young and a cousin of actor Onemig Bondoc and guitarist Ira Cruz.

 Gus studied in Colegio de San Juan de Letran, graduating from elementary in 1976, high school in 1980, and college in 1984, completing a bachelor's degree in Marketing Management.
 With showbiz being part of the family's life, Gus' first job after college was as Associate Producer and Sales Manager of the popular television show Spin-A-Win.

 Political career

-Councilor (1988–2007)
+Councilor (1988–1995, 2001–2007)

 In the 1988 local elections, the first local elections after People Power Revolution, Tambunting, at the young age of 23, ran for a seat in the then Municipal Council of Parañaque.
 In one of the campaign rallies before the elections, he was shot along with then Mayoral candidate Wally Ferrer and some others.
 Four bullets entered his body.
 He survived the incident and he considered as his second life, which he would dedicate to the service of Parañaque. he then won that election.
 Subsequently, he served four terms as Councilor – 1988 to 1992, 1992 to 1995, 2001 to 2004, and 2004 to 2007.
 In the 1992 and 2004 elections, he topped the elections for Councilor with a record number of votes.

 At the time he was first elected, Tambunting was the youngest councilor in the Philippines.
 The initial years of Gus’ political career were focused on youth empowerment and development, which he pursued through collaboration with the Sangguniang Kabataan.
 He is the only person to serve as a councilor under the four post-martial law Parañaque administrations – Ferrer, Pablo Olivarez, Marquez, and Bernabe.
 He participated actively in the discussions and debates of the Sangguniang Panlungsod.
 He was awarded Most Outstanding Councilor for three consecutive years before taking a break from politics in 1995.
 He returned to government service as a Councilor in 2001 until 2007.